 However, despite recent (rightful) controversy about how the British Museum came into possession of many of its artifacts, the British Museum is still a must-see.
 The Museum still holds many of the world’s significant artifacts – at least until some of them are returned to their original cultures.

 One of the most popular is the Rosetta Stone.
-You’ve probably heard of this stone but might not know its significance: after its discovery in TK, the Rosetta Stone helped historians learn to translate ancient Egyptian hieroglyphs.
+You’ve probably heard of this stone but might not know its significance: after its discovery in 1799, the Rosetta Stone helped historians learn to translate ancient Egyptian hieroglyphs.
 There’s also a fantastic exhibit on ancient Egypt and others about first nations tribes in the American and Africa, as well as countless other cultures and destinations across the globe.
 It’s definitely a place you could spend a whole day if you have it.

 The British Museum is also free to visit (donations suggested) which will make you love it even if you don’t normally do museums.